Registering with a GP

 Opticians’ services are not free in the UK.
 We recommend that if you wear contact lenses or glasses, that you update your prescription before coming to the UK, in addition to bringing your prescription information.
 You can find your nearest optician via the NHS website.

 If you find yourself or someone else requiring urgent medical attention and are in immediate danger, call 999 and request an ambulance.

 If you need urgent care advice day or night and health and dental support when your GP practice or dentist is closed, call 111.
 The service can also help if:you are in mental distress or visit the website https://111.nhs.uk/.

 If you require medical attention, but you are not in immediate danger, you can also go to the Accident and Emergency department of the nearest hospital – this is free of charge but long waiting times are usually encountered.

 Pharmacies and Medicines

 You will find pharmacies (also known as chemists) all over the city, usually marked with a green cross.
 High-street pharmacies such as Boots and Superdrug are very common and sometimes offer more convenient prices, as opposed to independent pharmacies.
 The UK offers many medicines and over the counter treatments for minor ailments at fairly low prices; these can also be purchased from a supermarket.
-Paracetamol can be purchased for as little as 16p a box!
 Antibiotics and stronger medicines will require a prescription from your local GP.

 Free contraception is available for full-time students from most family planning clinics.
-More information can be found on the NCH website, or by speaking with the NCH Student Wellbeing Coordinator, Emma Norman.
+More information can be found on the NCH website or by speaking with the Student Support and Development Team.

 Other than the NHS, private healthcare is also an option, offering much quicker appointments and treatment; however this does come at a cost.
 Private medical insurance may also be necessary if you do not fully qualify for NHS treatment, so please verify this before moving to the UK.